kingananas20/roboclaw/README.md

     Turn Both Motors: Control turning by adjusting motor speeds in opposite directions.
     Read Encoder: Accurately read encoder values, adjusting for overflow and underflow.

+## System Requirements

+This library will only work on devices with the AArch64 architecture running linux/gnu.
+Here's a list of example devices:
+    -   Raspberry PI 4, 5
+    -   Raspberry PI Zero 2 W

 ## Installation

     pip install roboclaw-python